 Prior to joining chambers, John worked as a paralegal for two years at Hickman & Rose Solicitors.
 During that time John assisted Jenny Wiltshire in various cases concerning manslaughter, gross negligence manslaughter and historical sexual allegations.

 John is experienced in advising on cash forfeiture cases from an early stage.
 John acts for both respondents and applicants.
-Both the National Crime Agency (NCA) and the Metropolitan Police regularly instruct John in cash forfeiture cases, and he has successfully acted in cases where the value of cash exceeds £100,000.
+The National Crime Agency (NCA), HMRC and the Metropolitan Police regularly instruct John in cash forfeiture cases, and he has successfully acted in cases where the value of cash exceeds £100,000.

 John accepts instructions on behalf of individuals facing cash forfeiture proceedings.